“Mary was sorting quilt blocks and Laura was making a little apron for her rag doll, Charlotte.”

 The Ingalls did a lot of traveling throughout the Little House on the Prairie stories, both in the books and in the TV series.
 This was common with most families in the pioneer days.
 With food, household items, and other essentials, there really wasn’t room in the wagon for toys.
 These simple dolls gave children something to love and cherish during the sometimes treacherous trips that the pioneers often made.

-This DIY Reversible Hand Puppet is a simple and fun sewing project using the Andover Fabrics Little House on the Prairie® fabric collection.
+This DIY Reversible Hand Puppet is a simple and fun sewing project.
 If you love this project and want more, we have 50 great ideas for you to use the Little House on the Prairie® fabric collection here!
-If you’re new to sewing and want to learn the basics before starting this project, Craftsy has a great sewing class to help with all the skills you need for this and other fun Andover projects.
-Sign up is simple.

 MATERIALS NEEDED TO CREATE YOUR DIY REVERSIBLE HAND PUPPET